Beekeeping and the Livestock Disease Control Act 1994

 Registration of beekeepers

-Anyone who keeps one or more hives of bees is required to register as a beekeeper with the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Anyone who keeps one or more hives of bees is required to register as a beekeeper with the department.
 Registration must be renewed every 24 months.

-Registration enables DEDJTR to conduct disease prevention and control programs for the benefit of beekeepers.
+Registration enables us to conduct disease prevention and control programs for the benefit of beekeepers.
 This includes the mailing of helpful information from time to time.

 There is no charge for registration when a person keeps at least one hive but not more than 5 hives and registers online using the Agriculture Victoria website.